- Why choose a career in youth justice custody?

 Learn more about becoming a youth justice worker

-We regularly hold information sessions for intakes at Malmsbury Youth Justice Precinct and Parkville Youth Justice Precinct.
+Join one of our regular information sessions for intakes at Cherry Creek, Malmsbury and Parkville Youth Justice Precincts.

 You can learn more about youth justice, the role of a youth justice worker and hear from current staff.